Aigon uses a unified aigon config command with two scopes:

 aigon config set profile web

-aigon config set --global terminal warp
+aigon config set --global terminalApp warp

-aigon config set fleet.testInstructions "run npm test"
+aigon config set fleet.testInstructions "run the repo's fast validation command"

 # Get values (shows where the value comes from)